shan-alexander/data-engineering/README.md

 # dataform-playground-boilerplate
 A collection of files and snippets to bootstrap a new Dataform repo in GCP.

+If you're looking for a script to create a handful of data tables, check the create_commodities_tables.sqlx file in this repo.

+If you're looking for a Dataform tutorial, follow the steps below.

+Pre-requisites to the steps below:
+- Have a Google Cloud Platform project already, or open a free trial (they provide $300 in credits.
+These steps won't burn more than $5 of the $300 free trial credits).
+- Have sufficient IAM permissions, and enable Dataform and give the Dataform service account the needed roles for connecting to BigQuery.

 ## Step 1: Create and Structure your Dataform Repo
 - Create a new dataform repo
 - Create a workspace